Skip to content

 If lag persists after trying everything above, a factory reset wipes all data and restores your TV to its original state.

 Back up your settings first, then go to All Settings > General > System > Reset to Initial Settings.
-You’ll need to reconfigure Wi-Fi, sign back into apps, and redo your preferences.
+You’ll reconfigure Wi-Fi, sign back into apps, and redo your preferences.
 It’s time-consuming, but it resolves even severe performance degradation.

 On webOS versions older than 6.0, the factory reset path is All Settings > General > Reset to Initial Settings (no "System" submenu).
 Check your webOS version under All Settings > General > About This TV.